Volunteer's Dilemma: Cost-Sharing Revisited

 Abstract

 This paper revisits the well-known volunteer’s dilemma on the production of a collective good when a single participant is sufficient for the task.
 We propose a cost-sharing model with a volunteering cost that decreases exponentially in the number of volunteers.
 We show that, at the unique mixed-strategy equilibrium, the probability of production may increase in the number of players for sufficiently low volunteering costs.
-This provides an alternative account of the fit of the model with some real-life situations and a better fit with the associated experimental results, that is, a larger group does erode the individual incentive to volunteer but in an offsetting way that favors the production of the collective good.
+This provides an alternative account of the fit of the model with some real-life situations and a better fit with the associated experimental results: A larger group does erode the individual incentive to volunteer but in an offsetting way that favors the production of the collective good.
 A second result is that the mixed-strategy equilibrium may be more socially efficient than the pure-strategy equilibrium for some parameter values, which is a major reversal with respect to the standard dilemma and many other coordination games.

 Jingwen Tian